k0rventen/.dotfiles/README.md

 # dotfiles

-dotfiles repo using a bare git repo
+dotfiles using a bare git repo

 ## deploy on a sh-able machine